Heapy/awesome-kotlin/README.md

 * [didi/booster](https://github.com/didi/booster) - Booster is an optimization toolkit for Android applications

 ### <a name="android-tests"></a>Tests <sup>[Back ⇈](#android-tests-subcategory)</sup>
+* [agoda-com/Kakao](https://github.com/agoda-com/Kakao) - Nice and simple DSL for Espresso in Kotlin.

 ### <a name="android-multiplatform"></a>Multiplatform <sup>[Back ⇈](#android-multiplatform-subcategory)</sup>
 * [Reedyuk/blue-falcon](https://github.com/Reedyuk/blue-falcon) - A unified Bluetooth library for Android and iOS.